stellarvector/blog/_writeups/2023/htb-uni-brains-bytes/phantomfeed.md

 The PhantomFeed challenge consists of three different components: the marketplace frontend (served at localhost:5000), the marketplace backend (localhost:4000) and a feed of messages (localhost:3000).
 All of these services are also served by a reverse nginx proxy (localhost:1337) made available on different paths (`/`, `/backend` and `/phantomfeed` respectively).

-Similarly, the challenge also consists of three main parts, although we only that with the power of hindsight.
+Similarly, the challenge also consists of three main parts, although we only know that with the power of hindsight.

 ## Registering a user